sonir3431/ServiceNow/README.md

 # ServiceNow
-This is new Repository to store Project
+This is new Repository to store Project related to Service now